-There are three waymarked trails, starting from the main car park.
-These are colour coded – please follow the waymarker posts.
-A fourth trail, starting near the entrance at Hookergate/High Spen, takes visitors off the tarmac road and away from traffic through the Wood to the main car park – this is waymarked with orange arrows.
+There is an Easy Access trail near the main car park.
+There are two colour coded trails from the car park – please follow the blue or green arrow waymarker posts.
+A trail from near the entrance at Hookergate/High Spen, takes visitors off the tarmac road and away from traffic through the Wood to the main car park – this is waymarked with orange arrows.
 A “Cruck Frame” by Malcolm Lemmon is sited on the entrance trail.

 Please, for you own safety, don’t walk along the Powerline Cycle Trail – this route is for mountain bikers only.

 Download the updated Chopwell Walking Trails leaflet from the Forestry Commission website:

 Heritage Sites – 1 to 16 – Map shown below.

 |Easy Access Trail||0.4 mls (0.6 km)||Funded by the “Friends”, a circular route around the pine woodland next to the main car park with a specially laid level surface, making it accessable for wheelchair users (horse & bike riders are requested not to use this route).
 The “Woodland Spirit” and “Orchid” sculptures can be seen.|

 |Easy||Allow 20 mins +|

 |1.5 mls (2.4 km)||A level, moderately easy route, along wide forest tracks.
 This incorporates parts of the old railway line used to carry coal from Chopwell and High Spen to the staithes on the River Tyne, near Derwenthaugh.
 Two restored Railway Wagons are on the line.|

 The Forestry Commission recommends waterproofs and hiking boots when walking in Chopwell Wood.